MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/New-ADServiceAccount.md

 ### -Server
 Specifies the Active Directory Domain Services (AD DS) instance to connect to, by providing one of the following values for a corresponding domain name or directory server.
-The service may be any of the following: Active Directory Lightweight Domain Services (AD LDS), AD DS, or Active Directory snapshot instance.
+The service may be the following: AD DS.

 Domain name values: